thatswhatsimonsaid/WeightedGreedySampling/README.md

 The project is designed as an automated pipeline for a SLURM-based HPC cluster.
 The scripts in `Code/Cluster/` are numbered in their execution order.

-**Note:** Before running, you may need to configure cluster-specific parameters (like partition names) in `Code/Cluster/CreateSimulationSbatch.py` and all `.sbatch` files.
+**Note:** Before running, you may need to configure cluster-specific parameters (like partition names or the number of replications) in `Code/Cluster/CreateSimulationSbatch.py` and all `.sbatch` files.

 1. `0_PreprocessData.sh`: Executes `utils/Auxiliary/PreprocessData.py` to download, generate, and clean all 20 datasets, saving them as `.pkl` files in `Data/processed/`.